skinny-framework/skinny-scaldi-example/article.md

 First, you need to do the following things.

- - Create a trait as an interface and the default implmentation class (or just a class is also fine)
+ - Create a trait as an interface and the default implementation class (or just a class is also fine)
  - Create a class which extends scaldi.Module trait
  - Add module definitions to application.conf
  - Use injected components in controllers